How buying a house with tenants works

 Planning to get a mortgage to buy a home currently being occupied by a renter?
 It’s important to know that existing tenants maintain all the rights granted to them in their current lease.
 Also, you’ll be taking on all of the legal responsibilities of being a landlord.
 But by doing your homework and knowing state and local laws, you can rest assured you’ll better understand the benefits, risks, and obligations that come with owning a rental property.

-“Tenants are entitled to the rights they have under their lease and under any state and local landlord-tenant laws.
-So long as a tenant under a long-term lease complies with the lease terms, generally they cannot be evicted until the lease expires,” says Elizabeth A. Whitman, real estate attorneys in Potomac, Maryland.
-“Even upon lease expiration, eviction protection laws may protect the tenant from eviction except for just cause – such as nonpayment of rent or breach of the lease.
+According to Elizabeth A. Whitman, a real estate attorney in Potomac, Maryland, “tenants are entitled to the rights they have under their lease and under any state and local landlord-tenant laws.
+So long as a tenant under a long-term lease complies with the lease terms, generally, they cannot be evicted until the lease expires.
+Even upon lease expiration, eviction protection laws may protect the tenant from eviction except for just cause – such as nonpayment of rent or breach of the lease.
 Rent control laws also may protect tenants by limiting how much the new owner can increase the rent.”

-If the tenant is on a long-term lease, the landlord usually must comply with the rent and lease terms until that lease expires.
+If the tenant is on a long-term lease, the new landlord must comply with the rent and lease terms until that lease expires.
 If, instead, the tenant is on a month-to-month lease, the landlord can change the rent or lease terms with notice – usually 1 month or 30 days ahead of time.

-“Likewise, the tenant isn’t required to continue their lease and can move out, leaving the landlord with a vacant property and leasing expenses,” Whitman says.
+“Likewise, the tenant isn’t required to continue their lease and can move out, leaving the landlord with vacant property and leasing expenses,” Whitman says.

-Put another way, if you buy the property the tenant may not be required to leave if you ask them to, depending on the lease’s fine print and local or state laws.
+Put another way, if you buy the property, the tenant may not be required to leave if you ask them to, depending on the lease’s fine print and local or state laws.
 Matters get a bit more complicated if you’re determined to evict, which we’ll cover later.

 - Follow all state and local rental laws and safety codes.